-Prairieville man pleads guilty to Illegal Drug and Gun Possession
+Prairieville man pleads guilty to drug and weapon charges

-Upon entering a guilty plea to the above-mentioned charges, as per the plea agreement with prosecutors, Prettelt was sentenced to 10 years with the Louisiana Department of Corrections with credit for time served.
-The said sentence is to be served without benefit of parole, probation, or suspension of sentence.
+Upon entering a guilty plea to the above-mentioned charges, as per the plea agreement with prosecutors, Massey was sentenced to 11 years with the Louisiana Department of Corrections with credit for time served.

 Submitted by Public Information Officer Tyler Cavalier for 23 rd Judicial District Attorney Ricky L. Babin.